tusharshahsp/expense_settlement/docs/LOCAL_DEV.md

 uvicorn app.main:app --reload
 ```

-- Users, groups, and avatars are stored under `backend/data/` and `backend/media/`.
+- Users, groups, and avatars are stored under `backend/data/` and `backend/media/`; confirm the user running the API can write to those directories.
 - API available at http://localhost:8000 with Swagger docs at `/docs`.

 ### MySQL + S3 (production parity)